huseyin-karaca/huseyin-karaca.github.io/_pages/about.md

     <p>Ankara, Türkiye 06800</p>

 selected_papers: true # includes a list of papers marked as "selected={true}"
-social: true # includes social icons at the bottom of the page
+social: false # includes social icons at the bottom of the page

 announcements:
-  enabled: true # includes a list of news items
+  enabled: false # includes a list of news items
   scrollable: true # adds a vertical scroll bar if there are more than 3 news items
   limit: 5 # leave blank to include all the news in the `_news` folder

 latest_posts:
-  enabled: true
+  enabled: false
   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---

 I am a Master's student in [Electrical and Electronics Engineering at Bilkent University](https://ee.bilkent.edu.tr/en/), with a strong interest in machine learning and signal processing.
 I am currently seeking a PhD position where I can apply my skills to solve challenging problems.

-You can learn more about my work through my [publications](/publications) and [projects](/projects).
+You can learn more about my work through my [publications](/publications).
 For a detailed overview of my academic background, please see my [CV](/cv).

 I am always open to discussing new research ideas and collaborations.
 Please feel free to get in touch.